Spiritual autobiography

 Spiritual autobiography is a genre of non-fiction prose that dominated Protestant writing during the seventeenth century, particularly in England, particularly that of Dissenters.
-The narrative follows the believer from a state of damnation to a state of grace; the most famous example is perhaps John Bunyan's Grace Abounding (1666).
-The first known spiritual autobiography is that of Augustine of Hippo, or St. Augustine.
-He wrote the Confessions and it stands to this day as a classic when studying this genre.
+The narrative generally follows the believer from a state of damnation to a state of grace; the most famous example is perhaps John Bunyan's Grace Abounding (1666).
+The first known spiritual autobiography is Confessions by Augustine of Hippo, or St. Augustine, which stands to this day as a classic when studying this genre.

 Structure

 Because so many autobiographies were written, they began to fall into a predictable pattern.
 The "formula" began with a sinful youth, "followed by a gradual awakening of spiritual feelings and a sense of anxiety about the prospects for one's soul."
 The person would repent, fall again into sin, repent, and sin again; such cycles could last for years.
 The Bible was often a source of comfort or fear during this time.
 Finally, the person had a conversion experience, an "epiphany, often of an emotionally shattering character, by which individuals came to realise that they had been singled out by God for salvation."
 Life was not necessarily easy after this, but it was a good deal less traumatic.
 These overarching narratives were seen to be not only relevant to human life, but also to human history.
 Those who practiced this type of spiritual autobiography believed that "history repeats itself not only in man's outward, group existence, but in the spiritual life of individuals."